#1 of top things to do around Coron according to Tripadvisor.

 Rather undeveloped at the moment, which only adds to its charm, with many deserted and protected beaches.

 To get here you can join or book one of our private custom Palawan boat tours between El Nido and Coron, or Coron only tours.
 Tons of paradise beach islands to see along the way, excellent snorkeling in crystal clear waters, caves to explore, Spanish fortress and much more.
-Completely off the beaten path!
+Completely off the beaten path.
+You can even rent one of our wakesurf or wakeboards for a total blast drag through paradise!

 Submit your review